Neopect/home-adiutor/README.md

 To build a custom open-source alterative to a Alexa/Hey Google setup.

 ### Hardware
-- Oculus/oculos - 4 Camera & mic array for voice and image recognition
+- Oculus - A Pi unit with voice and image recognition
-- Processing unit

-### Software
+- Server - A device that will hold and process any data that is assigned to it and send results to the proper Oculus

+### Materials and Resources Requirements
 - Python

-### Special Libs
+  - OpenCV
+  - RpyC
+- RPI (v4 4GB is recommended)
-- Opencv
+- \>= 9g Servo